-She often uses music, experimental theatre, and other forms of media to be in dialogue with social issues and cultural identities.
-Taking a journalistic approach through interviews and research, she develops creative projects that reflect on complex social issues in hopes of broadening public understanding as well as her own awareness.
-Examples of her works include: a modern fairytale about criminal justice (Voir dire, 2018), an ambisonic & three-screen video piece with puppetry reflecting on the online dating culture (Speed Dating, 2019); and more.
+Michele Cheng is an interdisciplinary artist who uses music, experimental theatre, and other forms of media to be in dialogue with social issues and cultural identities.
+Taking a journalistic approach through interviews and research, she develops creative projects and often uses storytelling as a vehicle for expression to present underrepresented figures and their disregarded narratives.
+Examples of her works include: a modern fairytale about criminal justice (Voir dire, 2018), an ambisonic & three-screen video piece with puppetry reflecting on the online dating culture (Speed Dating, 2019), an electroacoustic work with self-built instrument and intimate narratives from four women-identified artists (Doyennes' Diaries, 2020), and more.
 In 2017, she released a documentary film featuring the narratives of 1.5 generation Taiwanese Americans (OMW, 2015-17), a grant-supported project she produced, directed, and composed.
 The film was recognized as a finalist by Formosa Festival of International Filmmaker Awards (FFIFA).

 Michele holds an M.F.A in Integrated Composition, Improvisation, and Technology (ICIT) from University of California, Irvine, studying with Nicole Mitchell, Michael Dessen, Chris Dobrian, Kojiro Umezaki, and Lukas Ligeti.
 She received her B.F.A in Theory and Composition and a minor in Piano Performance from National Sun Yat-sen University where she studied with Szu-Hsien Lee and Kwang-I Ying.